 10.1.2.7 Channel numbering for LRP UWB PHY

 The LRP UWB PHY uses channel page 8 with the channel numbers defined in Table10-9.
-A total of three frequency channels, numbered 0 to 2, are available in the 6289.6 MHz to 9185.6 MHz frequency bands.
+A total of four frequency channels, numbered 0 to 3, are available in the 6289.6 MHz to 10184.0 MHz frequency bands.
 Different subsets of these frequency channels are available in different regions of the world.
-In North America and Europe, a shared channel may be used.
+Channel 1 and Channel 2 can be shared in North America and Europe, while Channel 3 can be shared in North America, Japan and Korea.

 Table 10-9—LRP UWB PHY channel frequencies